 What is the primary purpose of HSRP?

-Can HSRP be used with non-Cisco devices?
+Can HSRP be used with non-Cisco equipment?

 Does HSRP support load balancing?